 SPECIAL DEFENSES are almost self-explanatory and are detailed in the main text in the same manner as are special attacks.
 They will include the use of defensive magic, camouflage, and so forth.

-[Poison Resistance.
+Campaign Rules.
+Poison Resistance.
 Many creatures are effectively immune to poison based on size or thick epidermal fat (with regard to contact or insinuative poisons).
 Very large creatures may not be poisoned by very small ones (e.g. giant centipedes versus giants or, say, an elephant).
 Extremely toxic or magical poisons are a different case of course.
-The preceding is "campaign rules", although it should be a close match to any by the book interpretations.]
+Damage Resistance or DR. This indicates a monster is immune to certain weapon types.
+The notation used is to make it easier to play using Roll20, when cutting and pasting abilities.

 INTELLIGENCE indicates the basic equivalent of the human intelligence quotient (IQ).
 Certain monsters are naturally cunning or devious, and if this is so it will be indicated.
 The Intelligence ratings correspond roughly to the following character Intelligence scores: